martindiao/UnityMinecraft_hdrp/README.md

         Desert wells
         Geodes
         Fossils
-    More Blocks, and their behaviors
+    More Blocks, and their behaviours
         Chests
         TNTs
         Beds